AccessibleAI/cnvrg-operator/README.md

-`monitoring.prometheus.storageClass` |  - | storage class, if blank default storage class will be used `monitoring.defaultServiceMonitors.enabled` |  true | set to false to disable defaultServiceMonitors `monitoring.cnvrgIdleMetricsExporter.enabled` |  true | set to false to disable cnvrgIdleMetricsExporter
+`monitoring.prometheus.storageClass` |  - | storage class, if blank default storage class will be used `monitoring.defaultServiceMonitors.enabled` |  true | set to false to disable defaultServiceMonitors `monitoring.cnvrgIdleMetricsExporter.enabled` |  true | set to false to disable cnvrgIdleMetricsExporter `monitoring.cnvrgUsageMetricsExporter.enabled` |  true | set to false to disable cnvrgUsageMetricsExporter

 #### Networking options